 It is important to understand that Colorado prosecutors look for the “breaking and entering” to occur, and then they look for “the intent to commit a crime once inside” to occur as well before they decide that a Burglary should be charged.
 This is just an example, but it helps illustrate how burglary is a very specific crime.
 Due to the serious effects that burglaries in Colorado can have on the cost of business, and the emotional impact they have in citizens when it occurs to them in their homes, the courts have made prison sentencing on burglaries a very real possibility even for first time offenders.

 Contact Us Today to Get the Help You Need

-If you are charged with Burglary in Douglas County, Denver County, Jefferson County, or any other county in Colorado, it is very important that you consider meeting with and hiring an experienced burglary lawyer in Colorado.
-At Shazam Kianpour & Associates we have handled countless burglary charges.
-We are Colorado Burglary attorneys, and we understand what is at stake for you.
+If you are charged with burglary in Douglas County, Denver County, Jefferson County, or any other county in Colorado, it is very important that you consider meeting with and hiring an experienced burglary lawyer in Colorado.
+At Shazam Kianpour & Associates, P.C., we have handled countless burglary charges.
+We are Colorado burglary attorneys, and we understand what is at stake for you.
 Give us a call for a free consultation at 720-407-2582 today so that we can begin your defense and give you some valuable legal advice on your Colorado burglary case today.